Paliurus aculeatus Lam.

 Common Name: Christ's Thorn

-Hedges, roadsides and thickets, in maquis and garigue on dry sandy hills to 3000 metres[
+Hedges, roadsides and thickets, in maquis and garigue on dry sandy hills; at elevations up to 3,000 metres[

 ].
 Grows well in dry soils and, once established, is drought tolerant[